gopheracademy/gopheracademy-web/upcoming/composable-pipelines-pattern.md

 }
 ````

-As you can see, we basically replicate the behaviour of python generator functions (although in python it is less obvious how they work): Instead of returning a single value (list etc), we return a channel, on which we can later iterate using the "range" construct, to retrieve the elements in a lazy-evaluation fashion.
+As you can see, we basically replicate the behaviour of python generator functions (although in python it is less obvious how they work): Instead of returning a single value (list etc), we return a channel, on which we can later iterate using the "range" construct (like we do in the main() method above), to retrieve the elements in a lazy-evaluation fashion.
 Of course, in Go, we have the obvious benefit that this will now also run fully concurrently, using all of our CPU cores, if we wish!

-(The generator pattern is actually [included in Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), as well as [listed on this site](http://www.golangpatterns.info/concurrency/generators).)
+*For reference, The generator pattern is [included in Rob Pike's Go Concurrency pattern slides](https://talks.golang.org/2012/concurrency.slide#25), as well as [listed on this site](http://www.golangpatterns.info/concurrency/generators).*

+## Composability for general pipelines?

+The generator pattern is truly a neat one, when you have a simple "thread-like" pipeline; Just a few processing steps operating on a stream of items from a previous function or process.

+But what if we want to build up custom topologies of connected processing components with multiple (streaming) inputs and outputs?
+The generator patterns clearly has some limitations when going in this direction (EDIT: Or does it?!)

+Are we then bound to bury those processing network topologies deep down in spaghetti-code of functions with hard-coded dependencies?

+### Enter Flow-based programming

+Well, to start with I have to say that the answer to that problem is solved already, in a way that is not covered in this article: You should definitely have a serious look at the [GoFlow library](https://github.com/trustmaster/goflow), which solves this problem more or less to it's core, relying on the solid foundation of the principles of [Flow-based programming](www.jpaulmorrison.com/fbp/) (FBP), invented by John P Morrison at IBM back in the 60's.

+Flow based programming solves the complexity problem of complex processing network topologies in a thorough way by suggesting the use of named in- and ou-ports, channels with bounded buffers (already proveded by Go), and a separate network definition.
+This last thing, separating the network definition from the actual processing components, is what is so crucial to arrive at truly composable pipelines.

+I personally had a great deal of fun, playing around with GoFlow, and even have an embryonic little library of proof-of-concept bioinformatics components, written for use with the framework, available at [github](https://github.com/samuell/blow).
+An example program, using it, can be found [here](https://gist.github.com/samuell/6164115).

+### Flow-based like concepts in pure Go?

+Still, looking to use Golang as a high-performance alternative to python, I was a little worried with one finding: The communication between components in GoFlow was not as fast as pure golang channels.

+This surely doesn't matter for most normal use cases, where the increased flexibility and maintainability will give it it's clear benefits.

+Still, for building easy-to-compose high performance bioinformatics programs in GoLang, it was worrying.

+This lead me to start experimenting with how far one can go with Flow-based programming-like ideas, without using any 3rd party framework at all (this is btw territory that I have heard that GoFlow's creator, [Vladimir Sibiroc](https://github.com/trustmaster) did explore to some extent, although I haven't found any public information on the outcomes.)

+The results of my findings was the following: A pattern for encapsulating concurrent processes in a struct, where the inputs and outputs are struct fields, of type channel (of some subsequent type).

+This lets us set up of channels and do all the wiring of the processes, all totally outside of the components themselves.

+### Show me the code

+So, let's dive in to the actual code.